Skip to main content

 OpenSettle's product architecture is designed to remain outside the scope of money transmission and custody regulation.
 This document summarizes our reasoning; it is not legal advice.

 In the United States, the Bank Secrecy Act defines money transmitters as entities that "receive funds for transmission to another person."
 OpenSettle never receives customer funds.
-Customer payments flow through a deterministic smart contract directly to the merchant's wallet, with OpenSettle's fee atomically forwarded to OpenSettle's own wallet in the same transaction.
+Customer payments transfer directly from the customer's wallet to the merchant's wallet on-chain.
+OpenSettle's platform fee is computed at payment confirmation time, recorded against each payment row, and aggregated into a monthly fee statement payable from the merchant's own balance — not netted from a pool of customer funds we control.

 In the EU, MiCA classifies Crypto-Asset Service Providers (CASPs) around custody, exchange, and transfer services.
 OpenSettle does not provide custody, does not operate an exchange, and does not initiate or execute transfers on behalf of third parties.